Home Buying Tips

 What CityPlace is today

 - 10 CityPlace: 25 stories, 480,000 sq ft of Class-A office space.
 Anchor tenant: ServiceNow, opening an AI Innovation Hub.
-Broke ground March 2025; targeted for 2027 completion.
+Broke ground March 2025, targeted for 2027 completion.

-- 15 CityPlace: 26 stories, ~500,000 sq ft.
+- 15 CityPlace: 26 stories, roughly 500,000 sq ft.
 Anchor tenants: Cleveland Clinic (125,000 sq ft) and BDO.
-Also targeted 2027.
+Also targeted for 2027.

 The downtown WPB condo market

-- South Flagler House: 28-story, 108-unit ultra-luxury tower at 1355 S. Flagler Drive; Robert A.M.
-Stern Architects; prices from $5.5 million to $72.5 million.
-Topped out November 2025, delivery 2027.
+- South Flagler House: 28-story, 108-unit ultra-luxury tower at 1355 S. Flagler Drive, designed by Robert A.M.
+Stern Architects.
+Prices run from $5.5 million to $72.5 million.
+Topped out November 2025, delivery targeted for 2027.

-- Mr. C Residences: 27 stories, 146 units, 320 Lakeview Ave; delivery 2026–2027.
+- Mr. C Residences: 27 stories, 146 units at 320 Lakeview Ave.
+Delivery expected 2026 to 2027.

-- Olara, Forté on Flagler, Alba Palm Beach: all under construction or in lease-up along the Flagler Drive waterfront corridor.
+- Olara, Forte on Flagler, Alba Palm Beach: all under construction or in lease-up along the Flagler Drive waterfront corridor.

 Looking for a downtown West Palm Beach condo?
 Pure Equity Realty covers Palm Beach County from the waterfront to the western communities.
 Explore Palm Beach County, condos, or speak with an agent about what's available near CityPlace.